title: Document redaction emoji: đ colorFrom: blue colorTo: yellow sdk: docker app_file: app.py pinned: false license: agpl-3.0 â

 See the advanced user guide here:

 The document redaction app can detect personally-identifiable information (PII) in documents.
 Documents can be redacted directly, or suggested redactions can be reviewed and modified using a grapical user interface.
+Basic document redaction can be performed quickly using the default options.

 Download the example PDFs above to your computer.
 Open up the redaction app with the link provided by email.

-Click on the upload files area, and select the three different files (they should all be stored in the same folder if you want them to be redacted at the same time).
+The âRedact PDFs/images tabâ currently accepts PDFs and image files (JPG, PNG) for redaction.
+Click on the âDrop files here or Click to Uploadâ area of the screen, and select one of the three different example files (they should all be stored in the same folder if you want them to be redacted at the same time).

 If you are running with the AWS service enabled, here you will also have a choice for PII redaction method:

-Hit âRedact documentâ.
+Click âRedact documentâ.
 After loading in the document, the app should be able to process about 30 pages per minute (depending on redaction methods chose above).
 When ready, you should see a message saying that processing is complete, with output files appearing in the bottom right.

 We have covered redacting documents with the default redaction options.
 The ââŚredacted.pdfâ file output may be enough for your purposes.
 But it is very likely that you will need to customise your redaction options, which we will cover below.